 Utah Motorcycle Association

 The course starts with the fundamental basics, beginning with the primary motorcycle controls and the proper procedure for starting the engine.
 By the end of the first day of riding, students will have learned and practiced shifting, stopping and turning.
-During the second day of riding, the class focuses on street skills. cornering judgment, evasive manoeuvres, limited space manoeuvres and much much more.
+During the second day of riding, the class focuses on street skills. cornering judgment, evasive maneuvers, limited space maneuvers and much more.
+Upon completion of the classroom session, students will take a 25-question written exam and at the end of the riding portion a riding evaluation.

-Graduates will receive a completion card that carries with it many cool benefits.
-In most cases Utah Driver License Division will waive the riding portion of the motorcycle license exam for graduates who present their completion card.
-However, you will still be required to take and pass the 25-question written exam.
-Our Basic Rider Course is the best way to get the very desirable "M" (for motorcycle endorsement) on your drivers license.
+Graduates will receive a completion card that carries with it many cool benefits: waiving the riding portion of the motorcycle license exam at the Utah Driver License Division, discounts from most insurance companies, and discounts at most local dealerships.
+Our Basic Rider Course is the best way to get the very desirable "M" (for motorcycle endorsement) on your driver’s license.

-Class size is limited to ten students so that each student gets as much attention from our instructors as possible.
-Basic Rider Courses are offered in a variety of schedules and typically take place every weekend and mid-week from March through October.
+Class size is limited so that each student gets as much attention from our instructors as possible.
+Basic Rider Courses are offered in a variety of schedules and typically take place weekly from March through October.

 We provide the motorcycle and the helmet!
 But there are a few things you'll need to bring.